nngabe/llm2kg/README.md

 ```
 python build_skb.py --restart_index 0 --limit_docs 200 --subject economics
 ```
-which indexes documents `0:200` with the parameters given.
+which indexes documents `0:200` of the economics dataset.

 Entity resolution can be performed to clean up the extracted graph with: